nilearn/nilearn/CONTRIBUTING.rst

 7. check that all continuous integration tests pass

-For more details about the Fork Clone Push worksflow, read here <https://guides.github.com/activities/forking/>_
+For more details about the Fork Clone Push worksflow, read `here <https://guides.github.com/activities/forking/>`_.

-Changing Documentation
+Building documentation
 ----------------------

 1. First, ensure that you have installed sphinx and sphinx-gallery.
 When in your